 Professional editing is a must.
 No book is perfect, but editorial assistance can help you get a lot closer.
 There are a lot of different kinds of edits, so be sure you know which you need before you hire an editor.
 Developmental editors check your book for flow and consistency.
 They suggest revisions when something about the language doesn’t seem right.
 Copyeditors correct spelling mistakes and adjust grammar.
 Editors are necessary in the self-publishing process.

-2. Consider Your Book Cover Design Carefully
+2. Focus on Your Book Cover Design

 Your book cover design is an important tool for marketing your book to readers.
 With great print quality and a good cover design, no one will be able to tell your self-published book from one that’s published by a major traditional publisher.
 It’s good to educate yourself on what makes a good book cover design, but if you aren’t a designer by trade, it’s also best to hire a professional.